Database

 CLI commands

-Section titled “CLI commands”Use the standard zenstack CLI with the --schema flag to target each connection’s schema independently.
+Section titled “CLI commands”@stratal/framework registers database and migration commands with the Quarry CLI.
+Use the --schema flag to target each connection’s schema independently.

 Next steps